Watson-Personal-Assistant/developer/_content/audio/config_properties.md

 The sample audio client supports the configuration parameters in Table 1.
 The configuration parameters are specified in `config/configure.properties`.

-**Note** The same properites are used by a custom audio client to establish a web socket connect to the audio Gateway.
+**Note** The same properties are used by a custom audio client to establish a web socket connect to the audio gateway.

 Table 1 - Audio client configuration parameters